 Distilled water is produced by boiling water into vapor and then condensing the vapor into liquid in a separate container.
 During distillation, minerals and other impurities present in water are removed.
-This means the water constituted from the vapor is purified — is substantively free from many pollutants and minerals, especially essentials minerals and vitamins which are vital for your health.
-So, drinking this water for long may not be a good idea.
+This means the water constituted from the vapor is purified — is substantively free from many pollutants and minerals, especially essential minerals and vitamins vital for your health.
+So, drinking this water for a long may not be a good idea.

-However, it is good to note distilled water has a few contaminants.
-That why distillation doesn’t necessarily make non-potable water safe to drink.
+However, it is good to note that distilled water contains some contaminants.
+That is why distillation doesn’t necessarily make non-potable water safe to drink.

 How does distilling water affect the taste of coffee?

 Bonus!
-If the water is hard (has high mineral content), the coffee will under extract and produce a cup that is weak and sour.
+If the water is hard (has high mineral content), the coffee will under-extract and produce a soft and sour cup.

 What effects does distilled water have on coffee-making equipment?

 So far, we have not recommended using distilled water to make coffee.
 However, there is one benefit of using this water; it reduces the need to clean your brewer.
-This is because distilled water lacks calcium and magnesium —the primary minerals that besides helping water retain flavor result in minerals build-up in the reservoir and internal mechanism of coffee machines.
-It is for that reason this water is recommended for use in other appliances such as hot water urns and steams irons.
+This is because distilled water lacks calcium and magnesium —the primary minerals besides helping water retain flavor, which results in minerals buildup in the reservoir and the internal mechanism of coffee machines.
+It is for that reason this water is recommended for use in other appliances, such as hot water urns and steam irons.